 We know schools play a vital role in educating and engaging our young people on the importance of our environment and we want to acknowledge and celebrate the incredible work schools do.

 To participate we ask you to complete as many sustainable actions as you can during the school year – you may already be doing many of these!
 Every participating Whitehorse school will receive a prize and certificate.
-The school that completes the highest number of actions will be recognised as Whitehorse Hero School, receiving a major prize and recognition in Whitehorse News.
+The school that completes the highest number of actions will be recognised as Whitehorse Hero School, receiving a major prize and feature in the Whitehorse News.

 Step 1 - Sign your school up